The Outsider (2018 film): Plot

-Nick visits Miyu early next morning only to learn that Miyu was assaulted by her former lover, Orochi who was also fellow yakuza in the Shiromatsu fold, but Miyu stops him from taking revenge by telling him that she is pregnant.
+Nick visits Miyu early next morning only to learn that Miyu was assaulted by her former lover, Orochi who was also fellow yakuza in the Shiromatsu-ikka fold, but Miyu stops him from taking revenge by telling him that she is pregnant.
 Nick goes to Kiyoshi's home and reveals his relationship with his sister and her pregnancy.
 Telling Nick that he is now responsible for keeping Miyu safe, Kiyoshi gives him a daishō, a pair of swords signifying honor.
 The two men then bury Bowers' body in the woods.

 A few days later, Nick and Kiyoshi accompanies their patriarch to a tailor shop.
 Sensing that something was wrong as the patriarch was taking too long, Nick went to the fitting room to check on the boss only to find him being strangled by someone.
 After pulling the man away, Kiyoshi appeared and shot the man dead.
-However, the Seizu then sprung their ambush and started to attack the group.
+However, the Seizu-kai then sprung their ambush and started to attack the group.
 The trio then tried to escape with their car but Kiyoshi is shot dead during their escape.

-It becomes clear that a fifth of the Shiromatsu, including Orochi, have betrayed the clan and defected to the Seizu.
-Nick persuades the patriarch that war is the only option, and takes part in the assassination of several Seizu members.
-The Seizu patriarch calls for peace talks at the local harbor, which turn out to be a trap as Orochi kills the Shiromatsu patriarch by stabbing him in the back with a knife whilst embracing each other, and Nick is wounded by a shot in the leg from a sniper.
-Shortly thereafter, police officers burn down the Shiromatsu club.
+It becomes clear that a fifth of the Shiromatsu-ikka, including Orochi, have betrayed the family and defected to the Seizu-kai.
+Nick persuades the patriarch that war is the only option, and takes part in the assassination of several Seizu-kai members.
+The Seizu-kai patriarch calls for peace talks at the local harbor, which turn out to be a trap as Orochi kills the Shiromatsu-ikka's patriarch by stabbing him in the back with a knife whilst embracing each other, and Nick is wounded by a shot in the leg from a sniper.
+Shortly thereafter, police officers burn down the Shiromatsu-ikka's club.

-Undeterred, Nick travels to the Seizu clan dōjō with Kiyoshi's sword and demands an opportunity to kill Orochi.
+Undeterred, Nick travels to the Seizu-kai dōjō with Kiyoshi's sword and demands an opportunity to kill Orochi.
 Orochi refuses to fight him and scoffs at Nick, saying that he is only a gaijin (outsider) and could never truly be a yakuza.
 When Orochi hands him back his sword, Nick quickly draws it and cuts Orochi's throat.
-The Seizu patriarch intervenes and tells Nick to leave now that he has avenged his patriarch.
-Nick travels to a secure apartment where he has hidden Miyu under the guard of the few remaining Shiromatsu members.
-He embraces her as the yakuza bow reverently signifying that he is now the new head of the Shiromatsu clan.
+The Seizu-kai patriarch intervenes and tells Nick to leave now that he has avenged his patriarch.
+Nick travels to a secure apartment where he has hidden Miyu under the guard of the few remaining Shiromatsu-ikka members.
+He embraces her as the yakuza bow reverently signifying that he is now the new head of the Shiromatsu-ikka clan.